anderson-github-classroom/csc-448-project/students/lepopal/home.md

 TODO: Create a phylogenetic tree, don't have to analyze yet.

-Here is a notebook where I download all the Covid-19 sequence files from the NCBI database: [Getting Data](GettingData.md)
+Here is a notebook (.md) where I download all the Covid-19 sequence files from the NCBI database: [Getting Data](GettingData.md).

+Here is the same notebook but with a .html extension: [Getting Data](GettingData.html).

 ## Week 2